The SOOTHE Circle

 Social Justice Support

-Social justice activists, advocates, attorneys, and organizers share from experiences supporting individuals, families, and communities impacted by police brutality.
+Social justice activists, advocates, attorneys, and organizers share from experiences supporting individuals, families, and communities impacted by police brutality and racial violence.

 Individual Care & Support

-A directory of licensed health professionals, certified wellness practitioners, social justice advocates, and attorneys with experience in police brutality connects individuals with one-on-one support resources.
+A directory of licensed health professionals, certified wellness practitioners, social justice advocates, and attorneys with experience in police brutality and racial violence connects individuals with one-on-one support resources.

 Presenter Bio: